 Pop star Lily Allen has secured a court injunction banning paparazzi photographers from harassing her.

-The British singer has fought a long battle with the photographers who follow her every move.
+The British star has fought a long battle with the photographers who follow her every move.
 In March 2007 she was cautioned by the police for assaulting a snapper outside her home; and on Thursday (12Mar09) she was photographed kicking a photographer who had allegedly driven into the back of her car.

 The latest incident prompted Allen to head to court in London on Friday (13Mar09) where she successful secured a court order banning the paparazzi from getting too close.